 Children are cared for in a safe environment which is light and in good decorative order.
 The childminder promotes child safety within the home through encouraging children to be aware of danger and keeping themselves safe, as well as taking precautions to reduce the risk to children.
 For example, she has stair-gates in place, has socket covers and ensures dangerous items are locked away.
+However, she does not always ensure that door keys are inaccessible to children which compromises their safety.
 Children are helped to learn about safety indoors and on outings.
 They learn about crossing the road safely.
+For instance, a three-year-old child knows to look both ways before crossing the road when safe to do so.
 Close supervision of children is used by the childminder to help prevent accidents and keep children safe.
-The childminder is aware of fire safety and has made provision for a safe and efficient evacuation, but has not practised any drills.
-The toys and equipment are all British Standard and are checked regularly to ensure they are safe for children.
+The childminder is aware of fire safety, has made provision for a safe and efficient evacuation and has practised drills to help children learn about keeping safe.
+The toys and equipment are all in good condition, are checked regularly to ensure they are safe and are easily accessible to children.

-The childminder has a good awareness of the issues involved in protecting children form abuse, and has undertaken additional child protection training.
+The childminder has a good awareness of the issues involved in protecting children from abuse, and has undertaken additional child protection training.
 These procedures are discussed with parents.